nilsnh/workshop-on-web-components/readme.md

-# Workshop in Web Components
+# Weaving Web Components in a Bundler-Free World

+A workshop on how to use web components without a bundler.

 ## Getting started